-Our Gokotta tent is tucked in the deep woods of a beautiful blend of forest greenery.
-It is a short 3 minute walk from your vehicle and there is a cart to assist you with gear and supplies.
-The ramp welcomes you to a comfy front porch with two adirondack chairs for relaxing.
-It's a great place to collect your thoughts.
-Just inside is a wood stove to take the chill off if need be.
-The large copper kettle is loaded with dry firewood for the crisp nights.
-There are two wooden rockers and plenty of light for enjoying a good book.
+This winter the Gokotta tent is enveloped in a thick blanket of white snow.
+The 500 foot trail out to the tent is either snow-blown or has been packed by snowshoes.
+(We have snowshoes available if you need some.)
+Just inside the tent is a wood stove that makes for a toasty winter glamping experience.
+The large copper tub is filled with dry wood to get the fire going.
+There are two wooden rockers and plenty of light for enjoying a good book, especially on those long winter nights.
 The oak Navy bunk can double as a couch, and the other couch easily converts to a single bed.
 There are cots available for additional guests if needed.
 Everyone should bring their own sleeping bags or linens.
 There are pillows on the beds.
 On the table you'll find a hot pot for boiling water, a radio, a small fan, a few mugs and spoons, and some jars of assorted mixes for hot drinks.
-We'll fill a jug of cold Lake Superior drinking water and set it on the front porch wash stand, along with a small basin and a bar of homemade soap.
-All cooking is done outside over the fire.
-We recently added a rocket stove for boiling a pot of water fairly quickly using a minimal amount of wood.
-Living in the woods always has the potential to attract wildlife, so we encourage everyone to put away all food and scraps in the metal food locker (or back in your car) before retiring for the night.
+We'll keep you supplied with a jug of Lake Superior drinking water.
+All other cooking is done outside.
+A brick rocket stove is set up close to the tent for boiling a pot of water or making a simple one-pot meal.
 The outhouse is just a stones throw away, and a porta potty is available for night-time use upon request.

 - Check in: After 2PM